10 Wonderful Walks (And Coffee Stops) Around Ireland - The Gloss Magazine

 The Kerry Way, Co Kerry

-One of Ireland’s longest, signposted walking trail, this breathtaking walk guides you through some of the most dramatic landscapes in the country.
-Those willing to put their physical endurance to the test can embark on the 200km loop which begins and ends in Killarney.
+One of Ireland’s longest signposted trails, this breathtaking walk guides you through some of the most dramatic landscape in the country.
+Those willing to put their physical endurance to the test can embark on the 200km loop beginning and ending in Killarney.
 However, the trail is broken down into sections for those who prefer to wander through parts, with the maiden section from Killarney to Torc Waterfall.
 At a distance of 6km, this will take just under two hours to complete, followed by a much-needed refuel at the end.

 Petit Delice, Killarney